 The Appalachian region of 156 counties of Maryland, New York, Ohio, Pennsylvania, and West Virginia has been central in the coal energy sector which powered American manufacturing might, and to the natural gas industry which is now a cornerstone of America’s energy independence.
 EMA was established to help small and medium manufacturers be a part of this Energy Economy.
 This program is managed by Manufacturing Extension Partnership (MEP) organizations from five Appalachian states.
 The activities and intended outcomes of EMA align with the National Institute of Standards and Technology (NIST) MEP and its mission to enhance the productivity and technological performance of U.S. manufacturing.

-Get ConnectedThis clean economy vision builds on the competitive assets of the region and looks to create an Appalachian Decarbonization Hub with key elements that will include:
+Get ConnectedThis energy economy vision builds on the competitive assets of the region and looks to create an Appalachian Decarbonization Hub with key elements that will include:

 Manufacturers should connect with their local MEP Point of Contact to learn more about EMA opportunities: